MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 3. Set the `MetadataTitle`, `MetadataArtist`, and `MetadataArtworkUrl` properties to provide metadata for the media that is playing as described in the [Using Metadata](#using-metadata) section.

 ### Foreground service on Android
-To enable background playback on Android, you must set the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
-If you fail to do this, an exception will be thrown when the application is run on Android.
+To enable background playback on Android, set the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
+MediaElement does not require adding additional `AndroidManifest.xml` permissions for the foreground service — calling the builder method with `enableForegroundService: true` is sufficient to enable notification and background playback features.
+When `enableForegroundService` is `true`, the toolkit will automatically add any required Android manifest entries for the foreground service and notifications.
+If `enableForegroundService` is `false` and you attempt to use background playback features, an exception may be thrown on Android.

 ### Using Metadata